2019 Guide to Family-Friendly Spring Festivals

 Medieval Fair of Norman at Reaves Park (2501 Jenkins Ave, Norman).
 Learn about the middle ages with exhibits, vendors, re-enactors, demonstrations and more.
 Free to attend; parking, $5.
 10 a.m. - 7 p.m.

-Dogwood Days Festival in Downtown Idabel (Main St, Idabel) features craft vendors, children's games, live entertainment, fair food, a 5K run and walk, volleyball tournament, Easter Eggstravaganza, barbecue cook-off, a free concert and more, celebrating the beautiful blooms of thousands of dogwood trees.
+Dogwood Days Festival in Downtown Idabel (Main St, Idabel) features craft vendors, children's games, live entertainment, fair food, a 5K run/walk, barbecue cook-off, a free concert and more, celebrating the beautiful blooms of thousands of dogwood trees.
 Free to attend.
 8 a.m. - 4:30 p.m.

-Made in Oklahoma Festival in Downtown Seminole (Main St, Seminole) features food, wine, crafts, car show and a number of other products that are Oklahoma grown and Oklahoma made.
-Children can enjoy jumping in the inflatables and parents can stop by the popular wine-tasting tent to sample locally-produced wines.
+Made in Oklahoma Festival in Downtown Seminole (Main St, Seminole) features food, wine, crafts, car show and a number of other products that are Oklahoma grown and Oklahoma made and inflatables for kids.
 Free to attend.
 9 a.m. - 4 p.m.

 Day of Remembrance at the Oklahoma City National Memorial (620 N Harvey).
 State and local dignitaries, family members, survivors, rescue workers and visitors gather at the Oklahoma City National Memorial & Museum to remember those who were killed, those who survived and those changed forever by bombing of the Alfred P. Murrah Federal Building.
 Open to the public and no admission is charged.
 8:45 a.m.

-FREE Norman Music Festival in Downtown Norman (Main St & Jones Ave) is an indoor & outdoor, three-day independent music festival featuring more than 200 performers, a variety of music genres, poetry, comedy and children’s activities.
+FREE Norman Music Festival in Downtown Norman (Main St & Jones Ave) is an indoor & outdoor, three-day independent music festival featuring more than 200 performers of variety of music genres, poetry and comedy as well as children’s activities.
 See website for a complete schedule of events.

-Iron Thistle Scottish Festival at the Kirkpatrick Family Farm (1001 S Garth Brooks Blvd, Yukon) is a celebration of Scottish culture featuring a caber toss, sheep herding demonstrations, Celtic wares, live music and performers, Scottish & American cuisine and kids’ crafts & activities.
+Iron Thistle Scottish Festival at the Mollie Spencer Farm (1001 S Garth Brooks Blvd, Yukon) is a celebration of Scottish culture featuring a caber toss, sheep herding demonstrations, Celtic wares, live music and performers, Scottish & American cuisine and kids’ crafts & activities.
 Admission on Friday is FREE and includes a traditional fire ceremony.
-10 & older, $5; 9 & under, FREE.
-Friday, 6:30 p.m.; Saturday, 10 a.m. to 6 p.m.; Sunday, 10 a.m. to 5 p.m.
+10 & older, $8; 9 & under, free.
+Friday, 6:30 p.m.; Saturday, 10 a.m. - 6 p.m.; Sunday, 10 a.m. - 5 p.m.